swachev/swachev-marketplace/README.md

 ![Screenshot](https://evliion.s3.amazonaws.com/fork-image-jpeg.jpg)

-2. Create a local clone of your fork
+2. Create a local clone of your fork.
 On GitHub, navigate to your fork of the swachev-marketplace repository.
 Under the repository name, click Clone or download.

 ![alt tag](https://evliion.s3.amazonaws.com/clone-download-jpeg.jpg)

-3. To clone the repository using HTTPS, under "Clone with HTTPS", click.
+3. To clone the repository using HTTPS, under "Clone with HTTPS", click on Arrow sign to copy url.

 ![alt tag](https://evliion.s3.amazonaws.com/clone-with-https-jpeg.jpg)